tlena43/CS171-Term-Project/README.md

 - Evaluate results using accuracy and loss curves, and visualize model predictions with a confusion matrix.

 ### Helena Thiessen
-- Use a **Region Based Convolution Neural Network (R-CNN)** to the presence of recylcing items of given classes.
+- Use a **Region Based Convolution Neural Network (R-CNN)** to detect the presence of recycling items of given classes.
 - Research R-CNN's in pytorch
 - Iplement a custom backbone
 - Use custom backbone with pytorch FasterRCNN object